SudeepGowda55/Tor-Relay/README.md

-This code works for Ubuntu EC2 in AWS
+This code works specifically for Ubuntu 22 EC2 in AWS